ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 <!--guess `THIRD` in all three positions where the feedback from the first guess was five gray squares.-->
 While we show the secret words in order here, since the strategy treats each secret independently it always requires a total of 15 guesses to solve all the words regardless of how they're permuted.
-Next, consider a strategy with `MAJOR` as our starting word:
+Next, consider a strategy starting with `MAJOR` in all six positions:

 <img src="/images/wordle/major-tree.jpg" style="max-height:30vh; width:auto;"/>